 VyOS users privilege levels

-Created by Yuriy Andamasov, Modified on Wed, 26 Apr 2023 at 11:36 AM by Aslan Hajiyev
+Created by Yuriy Andamasov, Modified on Wed, 10 Jan 2024 at 11:50 AM by Srividya Anantapatnaikuni

-VyOS defines what users can do on a system by having two privilege levels: operator and admin
+Introduction: VyOS defines what users can do on a system by having two privilege levels: operator and admin

-Operators may log into the system and run operational commands, but can notchange system configuration.
+Operators may log into the system and run operational commands, but can not change system configuration.
 Thus, operators may view the status of the system and services, as well as make basic operational changes, such as bringing up and down network interfaces.

 Admins, on the other hand, are able to change the system's configuration, in addition to having the same privileges as operators.
 The admin level also gives access to the sudo command, meaning admin level users have full root access to the system as well.